-Cows Head to Organic Pastures
+Dairy Cows on Organic Pastures

 The rumen is the biggest stomach compartment and can hold almost 50 gallons at a time.
 There is no oxygen in the rumen so the food that a cow eats ferments.
-This is when little bitty microbes break down plants and produce gas.
+This is when little microbes break down plants and produce gas.
 Because cows do this in their stomach, they are able to break down grasses in a way that allows them to take in and digest nutrients that humans can’t.

 The reticulum is nicknamed the honeycomb.
 Its job is to move feed from the rumen into the third stomach.
 The third stomach, or omasum, works like an accordion to squeeze out all of the water found in the now partially digested food.